Teens

 Upon Successful Completion

-All youth who successfully complete the YDD are followed up with for a period of 3 to 12 months by community educators.
-During this period, the educators will contact the youth to see how they are doing at home, in the community and at school.
-School attendance and grades are reviewed.
+All youth who successfully complete the YDD program receive a certificate and letter of completion.
+We maintain contact with participants up to 6 months after program completion and for T.I.P.P. participants we follow up with them up to 8 months.
+During this period, staff will contact the youth to see how they are doing at home, in the community, and at school.
 Referrals to outside resources can be made on behalf of the family as particular needs arise.
+YDD believes in the strength community collaboration brings to the healing process.

 Program Reach & Funding

 The Youth Development and Diversion Programs serves all of Doña Ana County.
-The Citation Program is grant-funded by the State of New Mexico’s Children Youth and Families Department and the City of Las Cruces.
+The program is grant-funded by the State of New Mexico’s Children Youth and Families Department, and with a match component by the City of Las Cruces.

 Contact Us